Are your contacts worth anything in LNG business development?

 Those well-connected are supposed to be the magic cure to a rotten LNG portfolio.
 They are not so important, after all.

-It is said that those well-connected get ahead in the business world.
+It is said that those who are well-connected get ahead in the business world.
 This is most certainly true when it comes to your career, but how about LNG?

-There is another saying: “Offer a good friend a bad deal and he won’t be a good friend anymore!”
+Another saying goes: “Offer a good friend a bad deal, and he won’t be a good friend anymore!”

-All too often in the business world, the Rolodex stands in for good old-fashioned business development.
+All too often in the business world, Rolodex stands for good old-fashioned business development.
 Events and conferences are booked often with the ultimate aim to swell the business card count.

 Reality check: if your business proposals are no good, your Rolodex won’t save you.
 On the other side, all relevant contacts can be built by a business developer – who deserves the title – in no time.